 William got a physician's statement for the year he had the stroke.
 His doctor had signed on line B of that physician's statement to certify that William was permanently and totally disabled.
 William has kept the physician's statement with his records.
-He checks the box in Part II of Schedule R and writes his first name in the space above line 2.
+He checks the box in Part II of Schedule R and writes his first name in the space above the box on line 2.

-William and Helen use Schedule R to figure their \$31 credit for the elderly or the disabled.
-They attach Schedule R to the joint return and enter \$31 on line 49 of Form 1040.
+William and Helen use Schedule R to figure their \$51 credit for the elderly or the disabled.
+They attach Schedule R to the joint return and enter \$51 on line 48 of Form 1040.
 See their filled-in Schedule R and Helen's filled-in physician's statement, later.